 Their mobile apps are making it easier to communicate and gather followers on the go.
 They have active accounts on social networks, where they showcase photography works shared by users, so if you post good photos you have a chance to get featured.

 Your portfolio rocks, so why not help us help you?
-Share your testimonial with Wix and we will feature your website and your story on Wix Talks and on our very own social channels.
+Share your testimonial with Wix and we will feature your website and your story on Wix Stories and on our very own social channels.
 You can have a cool video testimonial like this one of Galo Delgado, or a textual one like this one of Alfredo Flores.
 It’s totally free!